ava-dn/avas_2025/_posts/Foundation/2025-06-08-Final Blog.md

 This tool allows users to input branded or community hashtags and instantly receive key metrics such as:

-Average likes per hashtag
+Average likes per hashtag, Estimated reach/views, A calculated success score out of 10

-Estimated reach/views
+My unique qualities: I heavily helped design the frontend of the page and came up with the idea of extracting data from Legoland.
+I helped in bringing the team closer with one another

-A calculated success score out of 10
+### N@TM June 2025